 You may be able to transfer from a defined benefit pension scheme without advice if the value of your transfer is under £30,000.
 You should be aware of the risks of transferring from a defined benefit pension scheme and understand the consequences of doing so.
-Please contact the Legal & General helpline for further information.
+Please contact our helpline on 0345 026 7579 for further information.

 What to do next

-- If you decide you want to transfer other pots into this pension plan you can call the Legal & General helpline or email them at email@example.com and they will send you the transfer paperwork.
+- If you decide not to use My Future Now to transfer other pots into this pension plan, you can call our helpline or email us at firstname.lastname@example.org and we will send you the transfer paperwork.

-- Once you’ve made your decision and filled in the paperwork, return it to them and they’ll contact your previous pension provider and start the transfer process for you.
+- Once you’ve made your decision and filled in the paperwork, return it to us and we’ll contact your previous pension provider and start the transfer process for you.

-- When the transfer has been completed they’ll write to you to confirm how much was transferred.
+- When the transfer has been completed we’ll write to you to confirm how much was transferred.

 The timescales to complete your transfer can vary.
 If your previous provider uses the pension provider paperless transfer service your pension transfer could be completed within 10 working days.

-If Legal & General have to complete your transfer request through the post it will take longer, sometimes up to 8 weeks.
+If completion of your transfer request needs to go through the post it will take longer, sometimes up to 8 weeks.
 This depends on your previous provider’s requirements and they may ask you to complete further forms to transfer your pension plan.